nabramow/narrator_hackathon/README.md

   To take the webcam image I used [node-webcam](https://github.com/chuckfairy/node-webcam).
 As I needed to throw this together quickly for a hackathon, I opted to just take a webcam pic via button click rather than snap a pic every 5 seconds like the original.
 This is mostly because I am cheap.
 To do it like the original you could just drop the api call into a `setInterval`.

-  Important is after taking the picture or want to resize the image to be smaller before passing to the AI that generates a description.
+  Important is after taking the picture you'll want to resize the image to be smaller before passing to the AI that generates a description.
 This saves money.
 I used [sharp](https://github.com/lovell/sharp) for this, which is a Node-API module that converts large images in common formats to smaller, web-friendly JPEG, PNG, WebP, GIF and AVIF images of varying dimensions.

   To play the sound, I used the [play-sound](https://github.com/shime/play-sound) package.
 This plays sound files from Node.js via your speakers.
 I liked this since it checks for a bunch of different audio players.
 In my case this allowed me to just drop it in and have it work.